Custom Closets – How To Recognize Well Built Custom Closet Systems

 One would think that obtaining a custom closet organizing system would be no big deal…a walk in the park…a no brainer.
 But au contraire.
-Just like anything else that you may buy, there are lots of variables and choices that go into the construction of custom closet systems and you should be educated as to what makes for quality in custom closet systems.
-Whether you buy your closet organizing system from a local design and installation company, buy parts from a local big box retailer and install them yourself or purchase pre-designed, pre cut custom closet systems from an on line source you should know what you are getting for your money.
+Just like many things that you may buy, there are a lot of variables and choices that go into the construction of custom closet systems and you should be educated about what makes for quality systems.
+Whether you buy from a local company who does the design and installation, buy parts from a local big box retailer and install yourself or purchase a pre-designed, precut “custom” system from an on-line source, you should know what you are getting for your money.

 Here are some ways you can identify a quality custom closet system.

 Most companies use either ¾” or 5/8” thick material.
 The board can be finished in many ways.
 It can be plain MDF (medium density fiber board), unfinished particle board, melamine laminated particle board, painted board, veneer laminated board, HPL (high pressure laminated board)…the list is long.
 In my view however, the best choice is ¾” thick, industrial grade, thermally fused melamine laminate particle board, commonly known in the industry as TFL.

 This board has excellent screw holding characteristics, is a very stable substrate and the melamine infused top layer will never delaminate.

 Some providers will tell you that 5/8” board is sufficient, but it really isn’t the best choice.
 On longer spans, the deflection (the amount the shelf will flex under load) is unacceptable.
 For vertical support panels, it is more prone to bowing or flexing than ¾” thick material.
 A melamine surface is best because it provides the best combination of features when you consider surface smoothness, appearance, color, texture, pattern choice and, of course, cost.
 Melamine comes in a wide array of colors and wood grains with plenty of matching moldings available so you can achieve the “look” that want without the need for lots of custom work.